 So you’re moving to Richmond?
 Well, get excited because Richmond is not short on amazing things to see, do and eat!
 Regardless of what your interests are, you’re in for a fun-filled next chapter of your life!
 One of the more stressful parts of moving to a new city though can be finding the right place to live.
-With the help of our movers in Richmond, VA, we created this guide to that highlights the best neighborhoods in Richmond, VA.
+With the help of our movers in Richmond, VA, we created this guide that highlights the best neighborhoods in Richmond, VA.
 Keep on reading to learn all about Richmond, VA, or download the PDF here!

 Richmond is a vibrant city, which attracts many young professionals who want to live, work and play in an urban environment.
 Young professionals find Richmond to have a more affordable cost of living compared to nearby Washington, D.C.
 And the amenities are endless — an emerging craft beer scene with more than 18 craft brewers located within the city’s limits, running and biking trails along the James River and restaurants that have been featured in publications like Bon Appetit and USA Today.

 For aspiring millennial entrepreneurs, Richmond has been recognized by CNBC as one of the 20 best places in America to start a business and a top city for creatives by Thrillist.

 Richmond’s housing market attracts both homeowners and renters alike, and popular neighborhoods for young professionals include the following:

 All have easy access to the city’s main highways so even if you aren’t lucky enough to work and live in the city, accessing these hot spots is relatively easy.